 The scar will flatten out and should, in time, match the colour of the surrounding skin, making it much less noticeable.

-There is no downtime from the steroid injections - you can get back to normal activities afterwards.
+For treatments of smaller scars from a non-surgical point of view, there is no downtime - you can get back to normal activities afterwards.

 A consultation with Dr Xavier may be helpful for planning a treatment for scarring.